PumpMagic/PumpMagic.github.io/_posts/2017-01-18-alien-animatronic.md

 # Design

-Since the party was at a house in the woods, the idea was to park my car askew and have an alien peek out the back, implying he was up to no good.
+Since the party was at a house in the woods, the idea was to park my car askew and have an alien peek out the back, implying he was hiding out and up to no good.
 The idea pretty much fell into place after I saw [this sweet alien mask that kinda looks like a fish][link-mask-amazon].
-I had a futuristic looking cape from an old cosplay that he could wear, and figured I could pulse a green LED alongside him for some scifi vibes.
+I had a futuristic looking cape from an old cosplay that he could wear, and figured I could pulse a green LED behind him for some scifi vibes.

 # Animating the Mask